nuxeo/nuxeo/README.md

 choose which alternatives (classifiers) of the product will be built.
 Multiple profiles can be used simultaneously.
 Here are some common profiles and their impact on build result:
-  * all-distributions: build everything except the Windows installer
+  * all-distributions: build everything
   * all: build all classifiers for the called module(s)
-  * nuxeo-cap: build only Nuxeo CAP classifier (if JBoss module, so build only JBoss with Nuxeo CAP)
+  * nuxeo-cap: build only Nuxeo CAP related modules stack
   * nuxeo-dm: same as nuxeo-cap but with Nuxeo DM
-  * shell: package a Nuxeo Shell
-  * jboss: package a Nuxeo within JBoss
+  * all-tests: run all tests

 Here are some usage examples (ran from nuxeo-distribution):
-  * (default) Building Nuxeo CAP, nuxeo DM with VCS, JBoss with Nuxeo DM on VCS o mvn clean install o mvn clean install -Pjboss,nuxeo-dm,vcs
+  * (default) Building all Nuxeo products and their alternatives o mvn clean install o mvn clean install -Pall-distributions
-  * Building all Nuxeo DM alternatives o mvn clean install -Pnuxeo-dm,all
+  * Run all tests
-  * Building all JBoss packagings o mvn clean install -Pjboss,all
+    o mvn clean install -Pall-tests
-  * Building all Nuxeo products and their alternatives o mvn clean install -Pall-distributions
+  * Run Nuxeo DM functional tests o mvn clean install -Pftest-dm

-Note: because of a Maven bug making things crazy when two classifiers of an artifact are not deployed at the same time (i.e. if you deploy only nuxeo-cap classifier of nuxeo-distribution-jboss, then nuxeo-dm classifier becomes unreachable from local and remote Maven repositories).
+Note: Maven expects multiple classifiers of an artifact to be deployed at the same time, else other classifiers previously built become unreachable from local and remote Maven repositories).
-That means when you want to "deploy" (Maven remote deployment) or "install" (Maven local deployment) a module, you must use "all" profile.
+That means when you want to "deploy" (Maven remote deployment) or "install" (Maven local deployment) a module, you must use "all-distributions" profile.

 When you need only one classifier, for any other purpose than install/deploy to m2 repository, then you can use the dedicated profiles.